|Mon 5 Jun – Thu 8 Jun 2017||4 full days||Box Hill||Fully booked|

 - Eligibility to be credentialed as a nurse cervical screening provider with a Victorian Cytology Service Provider Number.

-Nurses who wish to receive the full Certificate in Sexual and Reproductive Health (Nursing) must successfully complete both the Comprehensive Sexual and Reproductive Health (Nursing) course and the Cervical Screening (Pap Test) and Introduction to Sexual Health (Nursing) course.
+Nurses who wish to receive the full Certificate in Reproductive and Sexual Health (Nursing) must successfully complete both the Comprehensive Reproductive and Sexual Health (Nursing) course and the Cervical Screening (Pap Test) and Introduction to Sexual Health (Nursing) course.
 This includes course attendance, completion of clinical placements and completion of assessment pieces within two years.
 We recommend you complete the two courses in the above order to minimise your workload and the number of clinical placements.

 Accreditation / Recognition